rbliu/Memo-Linux/Reprocessing_DECam_on_ghk1.md

 `raw_data` has all the raw DECam images (`.fits.fz`);

-`config` is where you store all the config files.
+`config` is where you store all the config files; you can find all necessary config files in [this repository](https://github.com/rbliu/Memo-Linux/blob/master/DECam-config/v17.0)

 ## 2. Setup astrometry reference